 Overcoming Chronic Pain?

-How often and how many acupuncture is needed?
+How often is acupuncture needed?

-For acute conditions, a daily or alternate-day session works the best, as it generates a good momentum for a rapid recovery.
-For chronic pain and long-term conditions, plan on weekly treatments until you start to see a benefit, then gradually lengthen the time until the next visit.
 The number of treatments needed depends on the nature of your problem as well as your overall health, your age, and how you respond to acupuncture.
 A general rule of thumb is for problems older than one year, it usually takes at least 10 treatments to resolve the problem.
 Acute problems typically take fewer treatments, ranging anywhere from 3-6 treatments on average.